We are COVID Responsive

 If families chose to participate in school, we strongly encourage each family to take responsibility for the care of the community.
 This includes but is not limited to staying apprised of the local and national health and safety guidelines and adhering to those guidelines to the fullest extent possible.
-Current guidelines from Public Health include wearing masks while in public, washing hands frequently, maintaining six feet of social distance between yourself and others, and limiting the quantity of in-person gatherings.
 In alignment with the state mandate, all adults working in our preschool must be fully vaccinated for COVID-19 or complete an exemption verification for medical or religious reasons.
 We trust that families can help keep our school safe and operating by mitigating the risk of contracting COVID-19 outside of school interactions.

 The teachers at RVCP have agreed to in-person school.
-Our teachers have successfully operated preschool summer camp for two summers and completed the 2020/2021 school year, adhering closely to the safety protocols developed around social distancing and cleaning to mitigate the spread of COVID-19.
+Our teachers have successfully by adhering closely to the safety protocols developed to mitigate the spread of COVID-19.

 Our teachers agree to the following:

 Adhere to state mandate of vaccination requirements for childcare workers.